Why It Works

 This is the most classic version; it includes crisp cucumbers and is gently spiced with a touch of chaat masala.
 This raita is best alongside biryani and other meat and rice dishes.

-- 3/4 teaspoon kala namak (Himalayan black salt); see note
+3/4 teaspoon kala namak (Himalayan black salt); see notes

 The chaat masala recipe linked here is easy on the salt and packed with flavorful spices.
 If you're using a store-bought chaat masala, you may need to decrease the amount of salt and add extra spices to taste.